curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 Instead of the account address, you can use integer indexes which refers to the address position in the account listing (and corresponds to order of creation)

 The command line allows you to unlock multiple accounts.
-In this case the argument to unlock is a whitespace delimited list of accounts addresses or indexes.
+In this case the argument to unlock is a comma delimited list of accounts addresses or indexes.

 ```
-geth --unlock "0x407d73d8a49eeb85d32cf465507dd71d507100c1 0 5 e470b1a7d2c9c5c6f03bbaa8fa20db6d404a0c32"
+geth --unlock "0x407d73d8a49eeb85d32cf465507dd71d507100c1,0,5,e470b1a7d2c9c5c6f03bbaa8fa20db6d404a0c32"
 ```

 If this construction is used non-interactively, your password file will need to contain the respective passwords for the accounts in question, one per line.